-- As noted on the project information page, - 20 points are assigned for including the required elements.
-Check that you included: design section, DFD, all DFD elements, threat model section, listing of security goals in the threat model, STRIDE by each element in the DFD, summary of findings, 4 vulnerabilities, mitigation discussions for all vulnerabilities; - (For Project 2) 5 points are assigned for the per-student section draft; - (For Project 2) 5 points are assigned for the "revisions and group accountability" addendum; did you address the feedback you received from Project 1? - 30 points are assigned for high-quality writing, as described in a separate writing rubric web page. - 16 points are split between the four vulnerabilities in your project report: for each vulnerability, did you clearly describe an actual vulnerability, correctly explain how it could be mitigated, clearly distinguish it from the other vulnerabilities?
+• As noted on the project information page,

-- 8 points are available for the clarity and correctness of the README.md file in your proof of concept repo. - 16 points total are available for the readability, reproducibility, and correctness of the proof-ofconcept programs in your repo: 2 each for the revised PoCs from project 1, and 6 each for the two new PoCs (at least one targeting project 2 code.) - To re-emphasize an important point from the project information page: Claiming a vulnerability without confirming your claims about it is academic and professional dishonesty and may result in a grade of 0 for the project.
-(An example would be to claim that a stack buffer in the function gen\auth\code can be overflowed, resulting in a tampering attack, without giving any evidence that an input from an untrusted source, of the appropriate length, could actually reach the gen\auth\code function.
+- 18 points are assigned for including the required elements.
+Check that you have included: design section, DFD, all DFD elements, threat model section, listing of security goals in the threat model, STRIDE by each element in the DFD, summary of findings, 6 vulnerabilities, mitigation discussions for all vulnerabilities; - 5 points are assigned for the per-student section draft; - 5 points are assigned for the "Revisions and Group Accountability" addendum; did you address the feedback you received from projects 1 and 2? - 28 points are assigned for high-quality writing, as described in a separate writing rubric web page. - 18 points are split between the six vulnerabilities in your project report: for each vulnerability, did you clearly describe an actual vulnerability, correctly explain how it could be mitigated, clearly distinguish it from the other vulnerabilities? - 8 points are available for the clarity and correctness of the README.md file in your proof of concept repo. - 18 points are available for the readability, reproducibility, and correctness of all of the proof-ofconcept programs in your repo - Extra Credit: two points of extra credit is available for each additional, correct, vulnerability plus proof of concept (limit 4) above the six required vulnerabilities. - To re-emphasize an important point from the project information page: Claiming a vulnerability without confirming your claims about it is academic and professional dishonesty and may result in a grade of 0 for the project.
+(An example would be to claim that a stack buffer in the function gen_auth_code can be overflowed, resulting in a tampering attack, without giving any evidence that an input from an untrusted source, of the appropriate length, could actually reach the gen_auth_code function.
 If all you are sure of is that the code looks risky but you're not sure an attack is possible, you can get partial credit for saying that honestly.)